FlugfelagidBailAir/TicTacToe/docs/DevelopmentManual.md

 * Java Development Kit 8+
 * A tool to run shell scripts (e.g. git bash on Windows, built-in on Linux and macOS)

+## Other dependencies
+* Access to the github repository

 ## How to build the project on a fresh machine
 1. Clone the repository
 	1. Open a terminal